Elm Caden is a Shard of the Empress, an operative who works outside the military hierarchies and carries the authority of the Throne.

 Caden essentially reports to the Empress.
 He idolises her, and this is possibly as a surrogate mother figure.
 He will go wherever he is sent, regardless of the risks.
 He is not easily convinced that her decisions or orders could be questionable.

-Caden is not a part of the chain of command of any of the three major agencies, and as such he has a fairly insular working relationship with Rendir Throam.
-As a newcomer, Euryce Eilentes can sometimes remind him that there is life outside their unit.
+Caden is not a part of the chain of command of any of the three major agencies, and as such he has had a fairly insular working relationship with Rendir Throam.
+As a newcomer, Euryce Eilentes often reminded him that there was life outside their unit.

 Caden takes his job very seriously, to the point that he almost sees the Imperial mandate as being synonymous with his own.